 Alan ConnollyPhD student

-My research examines the rise in demand for food bank services in England over the past decade, utilising the Liverpool City Region, the city with the highest use of food banks in England, as a case study.
+My research examines the rise in demand for food bank services in England from 2010 to 2019, utilising the Liverpool City Region, the city with the highest use of food banks in England, as a case study.
 My aim is to deepen understanding about emergency food aid in England.
 Key questions explored are: What are food banks?
 Why have food banks proliferated?
 What do they reveal about poverty in contemporary England?